 For Incoming Transfers:

-First-year Incoming Freshmen students that complete their Housing contract by May 31, 2016 will be able to submit roommate requests online beginning in June.
+First-year Incoming Freshmen and Incoming Transfer students that complete their Housing contract by June 28, 2017 will be able to submit roommate requests online beginning in July.
 Roommate requests must be mutual and be submitted by both parties.
-It is required that both (or all three people) must be of the same gender, of the same contract location, and of the same college of registration.
+It is required that both (or all three people) must be of the same gender, of the same contract location, and of the same college of registration (for incoming freshmen).
 Roommate requests are not guaranteed, but the Residential Life Offices will make every effort to accommodate these if possible.
-Please contact your College Residential Life Office with questions.
+Please contact your Residential Life Office with questions.

-The Housing contract begins Saturday, September 17, 2016; all information pertaining to move-in will be included in the welcome email that is scheduled to be sent to students in August.
+The Housing contract begins Saturday, September 23, 2017; all information pertaining to move-in will be included in the welcome email that is scheduled to be sent to students in late-August.